YoudownwithTTPs/Detections/README.md

 # Detections
-A public repository of novel detections for cyber threats using Splunk
+A public repository of novel threat detection using Splunk